antagon/TCHunt-ng/README.md

 # TCHunt-ng

 TCHunt-ng attempts to reveal encrypted files stored on a filesystem.
-The program is successful in finding **TrueCrypt/VeraCrypt** containers, **EncFS** encrypted files, **PGP/GPG** encrypted messages, **OpenSSH** and **PEM** private keys, password databases, and files made up of random data.
+The program is successful in finding **TrueCrypt**, **VeraCrypt**, **CipherShed** containers, **EncFS** encrypted files, **PGP/GPG** encrypted messages, **OpenSSH** and **PEM** private keys, password databases, and files made up of random data.
 The code is based on ideas laid out in the project of *Stephen Judge* named *TCHunt*, hence the name.
 The original code has aged badly, having unnecessary dependencies and unfixed bugs; a rewrite seemed like a good idea.

 TCHunt-ng is a free software licensed under **GPLv3**.

 ## Methodology

-TCHunt-ng performs following tests against content of a file to determine if it is encrypted:
+TCHunt-ng performs following tests against content of a file to determine if it is of interest:

 1. Test against a database of well known file-types provided by *libmagic*.
-2. The size of the analyzed file has to greater than 19 kiB and of modulo 512.
-This test is only enabled in *TCHunt* compatibility mode.
+2. Test the size of a file to be greater than 19 kiB and of modulo 512.
+This test is only enabled in *TCHunt compatibility mode*.
 3. *Chi-squared test*.

 ## Usage